megamsys/megam_chef/README.md

 ```
 #### Configuration details:

-`config:` <development, production, staging, test ..> : The value that is entered needs to have a matching section with the
+`config:` <development, production, staging, test> : The value that is entered needs to have a matching section with the
 same name.
 For instance if the config is `development` then a section following it needs to have the values for it.

+`development, production, staging, test` are the only supported values.

 `source:` <yes/no> : yes => means there is a datasource that megam_chef should use.
 The supported datasource is Riak.
 Postgresql support is a work under progress.